-Autumn Leaves and Fall Colors: Facts and a Poem
+Autumn Leaves and Fall Colors: Nature Facts and a Poem

 The Death of Leaves

 Many people find late autumn a depressing time of year, unlike the start of the fall season.
-The early autumn burst of color is glorious as leaves change from green to vivid yellow, orange, purple, red, and russet, and—best of all, I think—a mixture of different colors in the same leaf.
+In many parts of the world, the early autumn burst of color is glorious.
+The leaves change from green to vivid yellow, orange, purple, red, and russet, and—best of all, I think—a mixture of different colors in the same leaf.
 The ripened fruit is celebrated in harvest festivals and there are still occasional days that are warm enough to remind us of summer.